Carlos-n21/js-group/README.md

   Tasks:
   - Ability to remove item from list

-User stories review: all stories were completed, apart from the clear input field as the input field with clear automatically after submitting an item and the cursor will beready to write a new item, so a specific button is not needed.The objective was achieved in a different way, still effective and providing a good user experience without the need for extra buttons.
+**User stories review:** all stories were completed, apart from the clear input field as the input field with clear automatically after submitting an item and the cursor will beready to write a new item, so a specific button is not needed.The objective was achieved in a different way, still effective and providing a good user experience without the need for extra buttons.

+**Copyright:**
+This repository is open to public and improvements to the code, design and layout are welcomed.

-- Members of the group: Tripta, Tomoko, Carlos
+**Members of the group:** Tripta, Tomoko, Carlos